bhargav-ds1/BlogSummarizer/README.md

 ## Overview

-This project automates the summarization of blog posts from JobLeads website.
-It fetches blog posts, stores them in a Simple Document Store, and uses an LLM of choice to generate summaries.
+This project automates the summarization of blog posts on the JobLeads website.
+It fetches blog posts and stores them in a
+Simple Document Store uses an LLM of choice to generate summaries.
 This implementation depends on the Llama index framework.

 ## Features